nagyist/tao-user-guide/src/items/style-editor.md

 **Step 5:** Item width is set so that it adapts to the width of the user's screen.
 It is highly recommended that you use not use this setting.

-Because the QTI standard requires the ability to set an Item width on screens, the option to set a width is made available on TAO.
-However, setting a width that doesn't adapt to screen size will mean that different sized computer screens may have problems with the setting.
-There really isn't a need to adjust this under normal test authoring situations.
+Some institutions prefer that students take tests only on specifically designated computers that have a specific screen width.
+In such cases, there is a theoretical advantage to set the screen width, and as such, TAO caters to such needs by presenting the option to set width on a given Item.
+However, for most schools, setting a width presents a significant disadvantage in that a width setting that doesn't adapt to screen size means different-sized computer screens will have problems properly displaying Items.
+In the vast majority of cases, under normal test authoring situations, there really isn't a need to set Items to a specific width.
+Where this is the case, it's very much to the user's advantage to use only the setting that allows the width of the Item to adapt to the Test-taker's screen.

 <div class="hidden-video">
 [![Style Editor 6](http://img.youtube.com/vi/2d8Q677kc2k/0.jpg)](http://www.youtube.com/watch?v=2d8Q677kc2k)